 All the Rural Fellowship sites will welcome you to chat on the phone or visit and tour round what’s on offer.
 We can fix up a chat with current or previous rural fellows, and you can ask questions on our Facebook page.
 There is a lot of information available from the websites mentioned already, but sometimes it’s easier to arrange a chat on the phone or Skype… all descriptors of the Fellowships (on the official fellowships page) have contact details where you can find out more.

-Last year we interviewed some of those involved in running the Rural Fellowships.
+A couple of years ago we interviewed some of those involved in running the Rural Fellowships.
 Hear more from them about what they think the fellowships can offer recently qualified GPs…

 Gill Clarke – Fellowships Co-ordinator

 Gill has been running the fellowship scheme now for three years.
 I asked her about the opportunities available, and why she thinks the fellowship scheme is a good way to enable recently-qualified GPs to experience rural practice.